hazraChandrima/vimrc/README.md

 * Git (for plugin installation and Git branch detection in the status line)
 * Python3 (for running scripts with F5)
 * curl (for downloading vim-plug)
-* Gruvbox and Molokai themes (installed automatically by vim-plug)
+* Gruvbox theme (installed automatically by vim-plug)

 ## Key Mappings (you may change if you want)